 It is also important to note that it only supports posts, not pages.
 Although they have announced that they are working on adding this feature.
 Below is example of what our WordPress post looks like after installing the plugin.

 If you are wanting an easy way to add additional features then this is where the free AMP for WP plugin comes into play.
 This is basically an extension of the official AMP plugin and gives you additional features and support.
 It is developed by Ahmed Kaludi and Mohammed Kaludi who also run a successful WordPress theme shop.
 Note: Running the official AMP plugin is required to use this.

-As of writing this, it currently has over 10,000 active installs with a 4.6 out of 5 star rating.
+As of writing this, it currently has over 50,000 active installs with a 4.6 out of 5-star rating.
 You can download it from the WordPress repository or by searching for it within your WordPress dashboard under “Add New” plugins.
 This plugin allows you to customize a lot more with your Google AMP setup.
 Also it does support pages.
 Below we will dive into the customizations and features available from within the AMP plugin settings in your dashboard.
 We are actually using this plugin here at Kinsta!

-And here is how our post looks with the AMP for WP plugin running.
+And here is how our post looks with the AMP for WP plugin running on the Kinsta blog.

 The same developers of AMP for WP also recently released a new plugin, AMP WooCommerce, which allows you to enable AMP on your e-commerce store.

 After you get Google AMP setup on your WordPress site you will want to make sure that your code validates.
 If it doesn’t Google won’t show the AMP version in SERPs.
 You can run your WordPress site through Google AMP Validator tool.
 It will show you at the bottom if you pass or fail.

 You can also download the free Chrome AMP extension which will validate each page.
 If it shows up as red you can click it and quickly see the errors or warnings on the page.